Nikola Božidarević

 Nikola Božidarević ([bɔʒi-ˈdə:rɔvitɕˈ]; more commonly Nicholas of Ragusa (Nicolò Raguseo, Nicolaus Rhagusinus, Nikola Dubrovčanin c.
-1460 – 26 November 1517/18), was a painter from Venetian Dalmatia at the turn of the Gothic in the Renaissance.
+1460 – 26 November 1517), was a painter from Republic of Ragusa, born in Cattaro, Venetian Dalmatia, at the turn of the Gothic in the Renaissance.

 Life

-The son of the painter Božidar Vlatković of Slano, he was probably born in Kotor (today Montenegro) around 1460.
+The son of the painter Božidar Vlatković of Slano (today Croatia), he was probably born in Kotor (today Montenegro) around 1460.
 He was mentioned in 1475 as a fresco painter at the Rector's Palace, Dubrovnik and in 1476 as a pupil of painter Petar Ognjanović, whose workshop in 1477 was based on the doctrine of Venice.

 He was a hard-working and greatly sought-after man, as can be seen from numerous documents and contracts kept in the Dubrovnik archives.
 Monasteries like the Franciscans in Cavtat and the Dubrovnik Dominicans commissioned works from him, as did noble families and individuals and some churches.
-After a long stay in Italy, he reappears in Dubrovnik in 1494, where he and his father concluded an agreement for polyptych on Gradić's altar in the Dubrovnik Dominican church.
+After a long stay in Italy, he reappears in Dubrovnik in 1494, where he and his father concluded an agreement for polyptych on Gradi's altar in the Dubrovnik Dominican church.